xan1242/willow-install-guide/README.md

     - It has to look exactly like this screenshot with the "Custom patch available" text and yellow title

-    - In case it is NOT yellow, follow the steps described in the "Lucky Patcher Troubleshooting" section, then go back here and continue
+    - In case it is NOT yellow, follow the steps described in the "Lucky Patcher Troubleshooting" section below, then go back here and continue

 14. Select "Menu of Patches"